lf-edge/ekuiper/deploy/docker/README.md

 ## `emqx/kuiper:<tag>`

-This is the defacto image, which is based on Debian and it also includes a Golang build environment.
+This is the development Docker image, which is based on Debian and it also includes a Golang build environment.
 If you are unsure about what your needs  are, you probably want to use this one.
 It is designed to be used both as a throw away container (mount your source code, compile plugins for Kuiper,  and start the  container to run your app), as well as the base to build other images.
+Please be aware of that this image is the biggest size, and it's usually used for development purpose.

 Notice: This image is the equivalent to development image of `x.x.x-dev` in 0.3.x versions.

 ## `emqx/kuiper:<tag>-slim`

 This image is also based on Debian, and only contains the minimal packages needed to run `kuiper`.
 The difference between with previous image (`emqx/kuiper:<tag>`) is that this image does not include Golang development environment.
 The typical usage of this image would be deploy the plugins compiled in previous Docker image instances.
+This is the official recommended image if you want to deploy & run  customized plugins into Kuiper.

 ## `emqx/kuiper:<tag>-alpine`